NDecision/Banzai/README.md

   * <b>ShouldExecuteFunc/Async</b> - Property that accepts a function to determine if the node should be executed.
 Not strongly typed.

-  * <b>AddShouldExecute</b> - Extension method to set ShouldExecuteFunc or ShouldExecuteFuncAsync in a strongly typed manner.
+  * <b>AddShouldExecute</b> - Extension method to set ShouldExecuteFunc in a strongly typed manner.
 Has to be done this way to enable variance.

 Example of overriding to provide functionality